Become a Member

 Who Are We?
 UU History Basics

-Our class is an overview of our Unitarian Universalist roots and history, taught by our minister, Rev. Gretchen.
+Our class is an overview of our Unitarian Universalist roots and history, taught by our minister, Rev. Brian.
 We are a long-lived faith founded on radical ideas, including rejection of the Christian trinity (hence: Unitarian) and belief in universal salvation (Universalism).
 Come and learn more about how our liberal faith has grown and evolved.

 Becoming a Member